parbasu/tableau/crime_germany/README.md

 2. Tableau works best with row-oriented data.
 But the data in the PDF report is column-oriented, which makes sense as it meant to be read.
 For example, instead of having separate columns for the year 2019 and 2018, we would like to have a single year column.
 So I had to do pivot and transpose the tables to bring them into a Tableau-friendly format.

 3. In contrast to 1., sometimes a table contains data that really should be on a separate table.
+In our case, this is mainly because the data is